quasarstream/python-ffmpeg-video-streaming/README.md

 )

 ```
-See **[DASH examples](https://github.com/aminyazdanpanah/python-ffmpeg-video-streaming/tree/master/examples/dash)** for more information.
+See **[DASH examples](https://github.com/aminyazdanpanah/python-ffmpeg-video-streaming/tree/master/examples/dash)** and **[DASH options](https://ffmpeg.org/ffmpeg-formats.html#dash-2)** for more information.

-See also **[DASH options](https://ffmpeg.org/ffmpeg-formats.html#dash-2)** for more information about options.

 ### HLS
 **[HTTP Live Streaming (also known as HLS)](https://developer.apple.com/streaming/)** is an HTTP-based adaptive bitrate streaming communications protocol implemented by Apple Inc. as part of its QuickTime, Safari, OS X, and iOS software.
 Client implementations are also available in Microsoft Edge, Firefox and some versions of Google Chrome.
 Support is widespread in streaming media servers.

-HLS resembles MPEG-DASH in that it works by breaking the overall stream into a sequence of small HTTP-based file downloads, each download loading one short chunk of an overall potentially unbounded transport stream.
-A list of available streams, encoded at different bit rates, is sent to the client using an extended M3U playlist.
 [Learn more](https://en.wikipedia.org/wiki/HTTP_Live_Streaming)

-Create HLS files based on original video(auto generate qualities).
+Create HLS files:
 ```python
 import ffmpeg_streaming